Logan142414/Portfolio/README.md

 As part of my work with the Center for Organizational Analytics at Elon University, I partnered with the Housed, Working, and Healthy (HWH) program in Colorado, which helps individuals secure long-term employment.
 Our project focused on improving data collection, identifying factors linked to participant success, and developing predictive machine-learning models to enhance applicant selection.
 By analyzing key success indicators, such as passing the Preview Period and Graduating, we provided insights to inform decisions on who should be admitted to the program and streamline the decision-making process.
 The final deliverable consisted of an in-person presentation and an application that can be used for deploying the models we created.

 Key tasks:
-•Data cleaning and making subsets for the data needed for statistical analysis
+- Data cleaning and making subsets for the data needed for statistical analysis

-•Making multiple models to predict graduation (yes/no) and future employment (yes/no)
+- Making multiple models to predict graduation (yes/no) and future employment (yes/no)

-•Deployment of Model: Make a Streamlit application where predictors can be entered and gives the probability outcome
+- Deployment of Model: Make a Streamlit application where predictors can be entered and gives the probability outcome

 Tools Used: Python, Machine Learning (Linear/Logistic Regression, Random Forest, XGBoost, Deep Learning), Tableau, R (ggplot2), Model Deployment: Streamlit